Skip to main content Skip to navigation

 Current projects

 • Sequence analysis for the social and political sciences.
 History and epistemology of the development of SA in the social sciences.
-Applications (all in teams): academic careers in France, Germany and the UK; transnational interlocking directorates in Europe; gendered careers in Swiss trade unions; biographical consequences of activism among 1970s French feminists; employment vulnerability and labour mobility among tertiary graduates in Singapore; and, backsliding trajectories of East-European and post-Soviet countries.
+Application to employment vulnerability and labour mobility in Singapore; biographical turning points (past applications: academic careers in France, Germany and the UK; transnational interlocking directorates in Europe; gendered careers in Swiss trade unions; biographical consequences of activism among 1970s French feminists; and, backsliding trajectories of East-European and post-Soviet countries).

 Reviewing

-Journals: American Sociological Review; Democratization; Ethnographiques; European Political Science Review; Federal Governance; International Journal of Social Research Methodology; Journal of Peace Research; Longitudinal and Life Course Studies; Mobilization; Political Science Research and Methods; Revue Internationale de Politique Comparée; Social Forces; Socio-Economic Review.
+Journals: Advances in Life Course Research; American Sociological Review; British Journal of Political Science; Data in Brief; Democratization; Ethnographiques; European Political Science Review; Federal Governance; International Journal of Social Research Methodology; Journal of Peace Research; Longitudinal and Life Course Studies; Mobilization; Political Science Research and Methods; Revue Internationale de Politique Comparée; Social Forces; Socio-Economic Review; Sociological Methods and Research.

-Other: European Research Council; Hong Kong Research Grants Council; Sage Research Methods book series; SESAME Ile-de-France; Springer edited book; Springer Major Reference Work Series; International Fellowships of the Warwick Institute for Advanced Studies
+Other: American Political Science Association, Political Methodology section; European Research Council; German Research Foundation; Hong Kong Research Grants Council; Sage Research Methods book series; SESAME Ile-de-France; Springer edited book; Springer Major Reference Work Series; UK Economic and Social Research Council (ESRC); International Fellowships of the Warwick Institute for Advanced Studies.

 Supervisory interests